JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-device.md

 ### Device Properties Initialization

+The device's properties should be initialized for two reasons:
+- to establish the initial state of the device
-The device's properties should be initialized to avoid any problem of associated to null pointers in the device implementation.
-This initialization should be done in the constructor.
+- to avoid any problem of associated to null pointers in the device implementation

+Usually, this initialization should be done in the constructor as show in the class SimulatedThermometerImpl above.

-### Zones Callbacks Methods
+### Zones Scope Utilisation

-As is shown in the SimulatedThermometerImpl class two methods have been implemented: enterInZones and leaveZones, these methods are callback methods defined in GenericDevice interface. iCasa platform call these methods when de device is placed in a different Zone to indicate its new scope zones and which are it leaving.
-In our example the device will try to find the first Zone that contains the "Temperature" variable.
+As is shown in the SimulatedThermometerImpl class two methods have been implemented: enterInZones and leaveZones, these methods are callback methods defined in GenericDevice interface. iCasa platform call these methods when de device is placed in a new Zone to indicate its new scope zones and which are it leaving.
+In our example the device will try to find the first Zone that contains the _Temperature_ variable.
+Then, the simulated device uses the Temperature variable to obtain the value used in to set its property current_temperature

 <br>

 ### Zone Listener

-In addition our Thermometer implements a ZoneListener class (_ThermometerZoneListener_ inner class) to be notified when variables in its scope zone have been modified.
-This listener has to be subscribed to zone events as is done in enterInZones method ( _m_zone.addListener(listener)_ ).
+The SimulatedThermometerImpl class defines an inner class _ThermometerZoneListener_ to be notified when variables in its scope zone have been modified.
+Our listener is interested in changes in Temperature variable in the device's scope zone.
+This listener has to be subscribed to zone events as is done in enterInZones method ( _m_zone.addListener(listener)_ ), and in leavingZones method the listener is unregistered.

 <br>

+<a name="Component"></a>
 ## Device Component

 The iCasa platform has been built on top of the OSGi and iPOJO technologies.
 Each device to be incorporated to iCasa framework has to be built as an iPOJO component and deployed in the runtime as an OSGi Bundle.